WV22: Re-clearance

 In September 1989 the Waseda University Egypt Archaeological Mission began a re-clearance to create a precise plan and elevation of the tomb.
 Looking for traces of Carter's work, excavation was conducted outside the entrance.
 Carter's spoil heap was located and re-investigation uncovered many small items including pieces of a lotus-shaped collar terminal from the same artefact as fragments in Highclere Castle recovered by Carter from the well shaft, fragmentary jar labels, wooden labels, and a wooden uraeus body from a statue.

-While the location of the foundation deposits could not be confirmed, an additional foundation deposit was uncovered outside the entrance.
+While the location of the foundation deposits could not be confirmed, another foundation deposit was uncovered outside the entrance.
 Unlike those uncovered previously, it was not in a hole cut into the rock but seemed to have been placed on the surface.
-It contained small pottery vessels, a carved wooden knot, and a wooden rocker which were all placed in a rush basket; the head of a calf was placed on top.
+It contained small pottery vessels, a carved wooden knot, and a wooden rocker which were all placed in a rush basket; a calf head (now rotted away to a skull) was placed on top.
 Inside the tomb, evidence of previous excavations was encountered: stone blocks were found stacked at the base of the well shaft and the well chamber only contained stacked debris from Carter's excavation.

 The antechamber was found to be relatively clear with only 50 cm of fill; it contained small fragments of pottery and painted plaster.
 The enlarged side chamber for Sitamun contained another large spoil heap hemmed in by a stone wall, likely from Davis' excavation.
 Careful sieving yielded pieces of painted plaster from the walls and ceiling, fragmentary pottery and stone vessels, and wooden objects.
 Fill from the clearance of the burial chamber and side rooms was also moved into this chamber.
 Finds included two yellow faience faces from ushabti, lapis lazuli inlays and amulets, a lapis uraeus head with inlaid eyes set in gold surrounds; and pieces of wooden and stone ushabti for Amenhotep III.